nihalsandhu09/FullStack-nihalSandhu/howDoesWebWorks.md

  In addition to the client and the server, we also need to say hello to :

  * Your internet connection: Allows you to send and receive data on the web. it's basically like the street between your house and the shop.

+ * TCP/IP: Transmission control Protocol and Internet Protocol are Communication protocols that define how data should travel across the internet.
+This is like the transport mechanisms that let you place an order, go to the shop, and buy your goods. in our example, this is like a car or a bike (or however else you might get around).
 ```